Miriam Shor: Career

 In 2014, Shor was cast as a series regular in the comedy pilot Younger.
 The network ordered the show on April 14, 2014, and season one premiered on March 31, 2015.
 On April 21, 2015, TV Land announced that Younger had been renewed for a second season of 12 episodes, same as the first season.
 The second season premiered on January 13, 2016.
 In 2018, she received a Critics' Choice Television Award for Best Supporting Actress in a Comedy Series nomination for her performance.
 In 2018, she made her directing debut with an episode of Younger.

 In 2015, Shor played Madelaine True in The Wild Party at the New York City Center.
 She had a recurring role as Erica Haskard in the final season of the drama series The Americans.
 Along with cast, she received Screen Actors Guild Award nomination for Outstanding Performance by an Ensemble in a Drama Series.
 She later starred in the drama film Lost Girls, which premiered at the Sundance Film Festival on January 28, 2020.
 She also played a leading role, first in her career, in the comedy-drama film Magic Hour directed by Jacqueline Christy.
 In 2020, she was cast in the science fiction film Good Morning, Midnight directed by George Clooney and based on the novel of the same name by Lily Brooks-Dalton.
 In 2023, she played Cynthia O’Neal in the biographical drama film Maestro directed by Bradley Cooper.
 Also that year, Shor appeared in Guardians of the Galaxy Vol. 3 as Recorder Vim and in the drama film American Fiction.
 She guest-starred in the HBO Max comedy-drama And Just Like That... playing Amelia Carcy, Miranda's date.
-In December 2023, it was reported that Shor was in talks to appear in Superman (2025), directed by James Gunn.
+In the 2025 sci-fi series Pluribus on AppleTV, Shor had a recurring role as the protagonist's wife, suffering an untimely death.
+Memories of their time together are captured in a series of flashbacks, causing the character much angst and soul-searching.

+In 2026, Shor directed and produced alongside Juliane Dressner My NDA, a documentary film revolving around three people bound by non-disclosure agreements, which had its world premiere at the 2026 South by Southwest Film & TV Festival.